 Griffin School emphasizes personal achievement and it is our general policy to not rank our students.

 Grade Point Scale

-Griffin School offers 30 different art classes.
-Students choose one art elective per semester, which include classes such as Theatre, Fashion Design, Furniture Making, Music Theory, 2D Design, and Photography.
-Students also take one art workshop each semester, including classes such as Creative Writing, Digital Music Composition, Fiber Arts, Ceramics, Radio Production, Basketry, Drawing, and Music Performance.
+Griffin School offers 30 different creative classes.
+Students choose one elective per semester, which include classes such as Theatre, Fashion Design, Creative Writing, Engineer Your World, Furniture Making, Music Theory, 2D Design, and Photography.
+Students also take one arts workshop each semester, including classes such as Journalism, Digital Music Composition, Fiber Arts, Ceramics, Radio Production, Basketry, Drawing, and Music Performance.

 Berklee College of Music